 Let's face it: Beach waves have been and always will be the most coveted hairstyle come summer.
 And while wavy tresses look effortless, unless you are blessed with this natural hair texture, you probably know that they are rather difficult to attain.
 After one too many failed attempts with sea salt spray and a curling iron, we reached out to Ghd brand ambassador and celebrity hairstylist Justine Marjan to learn how to create full waves with a flatiron.

 Marjan, our effortless-hair expert, has found the key to Gisele-worthy locks, and, spoiler, it doesn't involve a curling iron or wand.
 She says, "I suggest using a flatiron when trying to create a more lived-in, effortless, and textured wave pattern" as "the bevels on the iron make it easy to create S-shape waves and undulations in the hair."
 For Marjan's tips on how to achieve the tousled beach waves we've come to know and love, watch the video tutorial below.

-1. Blow-dry hair: For the best results, Marjan says to prep the hair when blow-drying.
-She recommends adding Tresemmé Beauty Full Mousse ($5) to your wet locks and blowing them dry with the Ghd Air Professional Performance Hairdryer ($199).
+- Blow-dry hair: For the best results, Marjan says to prep the hair when blow-drying.
+She recommends adding Tresemmé Beauty-Full Mousse ($5) to your wet locks and blowing them dry with the Ghd Air Professional Performance Hairdryer ($199).

-4. Clip remaining hair away: In order to focus on the section of hair that is going to be curled, pull back the remaining hair, and fasten it with a clip like Drybar Hold Me Hair Clips ($16).
+- Clip remaining hair away: To focus on the section of hair that is going to be curled, pull back the remaining hair, and fasten it with a clip like Drybar Hold Me Hair Clips ($16).

 For more wavy-hair tips, check out the five best non-sticky beach sprays for touchable waves.